 After the sensor is commanded to take a range reading it sends an ultrasonic pulse, waits between ~15ms to ~70ms to detect a target, and determines the range Then the sensor will resume I2C communications.
-If the sensor is addressed while in the middle of a range reading, all requests for communication will be responded with a NACK (not acknowledge).
+If the sensor is addressed while in the middle of a range reading and the sensor has not yet determined a target to report, the sensor will stop the ranging process.
+If no range has been found the communication will be responded with a NACK (not acknowledge).
 In environments that reflect acoustic noise well, sampling faster than 10Hz could cause the sensor to pick up signals from previous ultrasonic pulses and report false data.
 It is possible, however, to take range readings at a significantly faster rate in certain environments.